Learn how systems build sustainable businesses through the breakdown of tasks into documented, repeatable, step-by-step processes.

 For my design agency, my processes are documented and the systems are automated, and as I build my personal brand, I’m planning, creating, and implementing new systems to ensure that I continue to enjoy the same freedom I do today.

-What I want you to understand is that there is a direct correlation between the systems you set up in your business and the amount of freedom you have to do things you love outside of work like traveling, going for hikes, crafting, cooking, playing games, building Legos, playing music, coloring, and going to concerts.
+What I want you to understand is that there is a direct correlation between the systems you set up in your business and the amount of freedom you have to do things you love outside of work like traveling, going for hikes, crafting, cooking, playing games, building LEGO, playing music, coloring, and going to concerts.

 Systems Require a Narrowing Of Focus